Health-RI/starter-kit-info/health-ri/starter-kit-local/README.md

 ```
 In the example the issuer should match REMS url.

-5. Run storage and interface via
+5. Run storage and interfaces via
 ```shell
 docker compose up -d
 ```

 ### Loading data

-Loading data into storage and interface and creating a corresponding REMS catalog item is described in [Loading_data.md](Loading_data.md)
+Loading data into storage and interfaces and creating a corresponding REMS catalog item is described in [Loading_data.md](Loading_data.md)